 Human trafficking is compelling individuals into labor or commercial sex work through force, fraud, or coercion for the economic gain of the trafficker.
 It includes situations where a minor in commercial sex work is a survivor of human trafficking.
-Sexual exploitation is the abuse of a position of vulnerability, differential power, or trust to profit monetarily, socially, or politically from the labor or commercial sex work.
+Sexual exploitation is the abuse of a position of vulnerability, differential power, or trust to profit monetarily, socially, or politically.

-Anyone can be a victim of sex trafficking, regardless of gender, gender identity, race or ethnicity, sexual orientation, or socioeconomic status.
+Anyone can be a victim of sex trafficking.
+Regardless of gender, gender identity, race or ethnicity, sexual orientation, or socioeconomic status.
 Certain factors put young people at a higher risk of being victims.
-LGBTQ youth and those who have experienced abuse, neglect, homelessness, involvement in children’s services, or trauma are more likely to be trafficked.
+LGBTQ youth, those who have experienced abuse, neglect, homelessness, involvement in children’s services, or trauma are more likely to be trafficked.

-TTD engages with victims of human sex trafficking and commercial sexual exploitation as part of our mission to enhance the safety of victims of intimate or interpersonal violence.
+TTD engages with victims of human sex trafficking and commercial sexual exploitation.
+As part of our mission, we enhance the safety of victims of intimate or interpersonal violence.
 TTD supports victims of trafficking with legal processes, finding and retaining housing, and providing short-term emergency shelter.